pnp/cli-microsoft365/docs/manual/docs/user-guide/using-own-identity.md

 ## Configure Authentication settings

-We next need to configure our new application so that it can be used with the Office 365 CLI.
-To do this we need to select `Authentication` in the `Custom PnP Office 365 CLI` blade menu.
+We next need to configure our new application so that it can be used with the CLI for Microsoft 365.
+To do this we need to select `Authentication` in the `Custom PnP CLI for Microsoft 365` blade menu.

 This will present you with three sections: `Platform configuration`, `Supported account type` and `Advanced settings`.